Froth N Flames Commitment to Safety

 - Keep burning candles away from drafts, vents, ceiling fans and air currents.
 This will help prevent rapid, uneven burning, and avoid flame flare-ups and sooting.
 Drafts can also blow lightweight curtains or papers into the flame where they could catch fire.

-- Never touch a burning candle or move a votive or container candle when the wax is liquid.
+- Never touch a burning candle or move a candle when the wax is liquid.

 - Never use a knife or sharp object to remove wax drippings from a glass holder.
 It might scratch, weaken, or cause the glass to break upon subsequent use.